 Section I. Plan Information

 Item 1: Enter the name of the plan sponsor.
-This should match the name reported on Forms 8950 and 8951 that are part of this VCP submission.
+This should match the name reported on Form 8950 that is part of this VCP submission.

 Item 2: Enter the Employer Identification Number of the plan sponsor.
 Do not enter a Social Security Number.
 If the sponsor doesn’t have an EIN, you can obtain one instantly on this website.